edelooff/variable-scope/content/python/mostly-random-colors.rst

 Footnotes
 =========

 .. [#raw] The actual bit-depth depends on the make and model of the camera.
-Most camera's will in addition share some tonal information across pixels (one blue, one red and two green pixel sensors for four RGB output pixels), but even so, the range is significantly larger than eight bits.
+Most cameras will in addition share some tonal information across pixels (one blue, one red and two green pixel sensors for four RGB output pixels), but even so, the range is significantly larger than eight bits.
 For more: `raw image format`_
 .. [#range_looping] Actually, the ranges do not strictly have to be in the 0-1 domain.
 The converter functions in ``colorsys`` seem happy enough to receive any number, and will do *something* with it.
 For hue it goes around the `color wheel`_, causing :py:`hue=(300, 400)` to result in purples and reds to be generated.
 The behavior of saturation and value are significantly more erratic, but may be interesting to play with nonetheless.

 .. |colorsys| replace:: ``colorsys``